microsoftgraph/microsoft-graph-docs-contrib/api-reference/beta/resources/customclaimattributebase.md

 [!INCLUDE [beta-disclaimer](../../includes/beta-disclaimer.md)]

-Custom claim attribute base.
-This is an abstract type.
+This is an abstract type for custom claim attribute base.

 ## Properties
 |Property|Type|Description|